Fernanda Canseco

 María Fernanda Canseco Bracamontes (born 7 April 2004) is a Mexican professional footballer who plays as a centre-back for Liga MX Femenil side Pachuca.

 Career

-Canseco started her career in 2018 with Pachuca.
+Canseco started her professional football career in 2018 with Pachuca.

 International career

 Canseco was also part of the team that participated in the 2022 FIFA U-20 Women's World Cup in Costa Rica.